 Our Commitment to Your Wellness

 At M.I.N.D.
 Health and Wellness, we aim to support—not shame—patients who are navigating cannabis use and mental health.
 We’re transparent about the limits of treatment when active cannabis use is present.
+We adhere to our Cannabis Use Policy to ensure your safety.
 We’ll work with you to find realistic ways forward.

 If reducing or stopping cannabis is part of your recovery, we’ll help you create a plan and connect you with supportive resources.
 Our goal is to deliver care that is safe, effective, and sustainable.
 We aim to help you reach your full potential in both mind and wellness.